Behind the scenes: Woodland management during the winter months

 Coppicing is renowned as an ancient woodland management method, but to this day we still undertake coppicing because of the benefits it has to our woodlands, wildlife, and the environment.

-It is a pruning method where a tree is cut to a stool (stump) just above ground level resulting in regeneration of new stems from dormant buds at the base.
-It quickly regrows to create dense stands of multi-stemmed trees.
 Coppicing simulates the natural process of retrenching (shedding branches to extend their lifespan).
-It is commonly practiced in cycles with the aims of rejuvenating the trees (by extending lifespan), opening the canopy to increase light reaching forest floor, providing variable forest habitats in the open glades, and producing sustainable timber products for traditional woodcraft.
-This cycle of cutting and regeneration brings diverse structure to the understory of the woodland.
+It is commonly practiced in cycles with the aims of rejuvenating the trees by extending lifespan, opening the canopy to increase light reaching the forest floor, providing variable habitats in open glades, and producing sustainable timber products.

-An important part of winter work is the management of our more established woods through coppicing and thinning.
+An important part of winter work is the management of our more established woodlands through coppicing and thinning.
 There are many coppice plots of different ages throughout the Heart of England Forest, typically of hazel trees, which can be coppiced every seven to 15 years, and are incorporated into our winter work plan.
 This season around the Dorsington area we have started coppicing hazel plots in Giddings Wood, Eddie’s Wood, and Roman Fields Wood, all of which have reached the appropriate age and size for their first cut.

 Our coppicing plans ensure to rotate coppice areas (to avoid cutting blocks directly next to each other) to create a chequerboard effect and give structural diversity to the woodland.
 Most of our native hardwood trees are suitable for coppicing.
 Some of the commonly coppiced tree species include hazel, ash, sweet chestnut, lime, oak, alder, and willow.